Skip to Main Content

 • Changes in pulse or blood pressure

 In rare cases, a severe hemolytic transfusion reaction may occur.
 This reaction happens when the donated product does not match or work with the patient's blood type.
-Their body attacks the transfused blood cells, which release substances that can harm the kidneys.
-The nurse will stop the transfusion at the first sign of this reaction.
+The patient’s body attacks the transfused blood cells, which release substances that can harm the kidneys.
+The transfusion will stop at the first sign of this reaction.

 Symptoms of a hemolytic reaction include: